luapower/sqlpp/sqlpp.md

-Named args (called params, i.e. `:foo` and `::foo`) are looked up in vararg#1 if it's a table but positional args (called args, i.e. `?` and `??`) are looked up in `...`, so you're not allowed to mix params and args in the same query otherwise vararg#1 would be used both for params and the first arg.
+Named args (called params, i.e. `:foo` and `::foo`) are looked up in vararg#1 if it's a table but positional args (called args, i.e. `?` and `??`) are looked up in `...`.
+Because of this, you're not allowed to mix named args and positional args in the same query otherwise vararg#1 would be used both as the table to look-up named args from, and as the first positional arg.

 Notes on value expansion: